 • David Stewart was referred by a new SEEDS member who got it right when she thought he would be a good fit for the program.
 He is organized, and displays a strong work ethic.
 Stewart will be a senior this fall at Honesdale High School.
 He hopes to become a law enforcement officer as he has a strong sense of helping and protecting people.

-Page 2 of 2 - • Jeremy Oettinger was a student assessor with TEAAM last year and was promoted to program coordinator this year.
+• Jeremy Oettinger was a student assessor with TEAAM last year and was promoted to program coordinator this year.
 As a student at Wallenpaupack High School, Oettinger was very interested in the school’s geothermal project and even created his own documentary of the installation.
 He will be studying engineering at Penn State’s Main Campus this fall.

 “Homeowners have nothing to lose and everything to gain by participating in the TEAAM free energy assessments” said Oettinger.
 He is excited to help people and be back leading this year’s TEAAM.

 • Kayla Askey lives in Tafton, and will be a senior at Wallenpaupack Area High School.
 She enjoys reading, biking, kayaking and fishing.
 She is a member of the marching band and concert band.
 Askey is good with people and is looking forward to working with families to help cut energy costs.